Quite the statement to say this vegan burger is meatiest and meatless. Many would say this is impossible, and I can agree at times!

 Full of flavour

 I made these burgers when my husband Mogli left me his carrot pulp from his morning juice, knowing I would make use of it!
 He knows me well – I like to make use of my ingredients and make cost effective meals.
+Vegan burgers are one great way of using the pulp!
 I looked at what else I could use up from the cupboard and fridge as we were running low on fresh ingredients.

 Lentils are a great source of protein if you don’t eat as much meat as you used to.
 This seems to be the way for a lot of people, which is great to see people being more conscious of how much meat they eat AND where it is sourced from.